dabamos/openadms-server/docs/source/api-return-observation-data.rst

 sensor name, target name, and time range.
 Timestamps must be formatted as ISO 8601 (``YYYY-MM-DDThh:mm:ss.ffffff±hh:mm``).
 The result is either a JSON array with observation data objects or plain text lines in CSV format, depending on the chosen HTTP accept header.
+A line in CSV format contains timestamp, project id, node id, sensor, target, and all reponse sets with name, unit, and value.

 URL
 ---